 In the 2016 MetaPack State of eCommerce Delivery Report, 43% of consumers say they are likely to never shop with a retailer following a negative delivery experience.
-Furthermore, an astounding 45% of consumers have abandoned a cart on an eCommerce website because the delivery options was unsatisfactory.
+Furthermore, an astounding 45% of consumers have abandoned a cart on an eCommerce website because the delivery options were unsatisfactory.

-Customers want personalised experiences
+Customers want personalized experiences

 Consumers expect to be updated frequently on the delivery process

-93% of shoppers expect to receive proactive shipment and delivery updates Furthermore, 40% of online shoppers say they check an item’s order status at least once a day, with slightly more than 10% checking multiple times a day.
+93% of shoppers expect to receive proactive shipment and delivery updates.
+Furthermore, 40% of online shoppers say they check an item’s order status at least once a day, with slightly more than 10% checking multiple times a day.

 Consumers mostly rely on email tracking, with a rising number using text alerts

 The 2016 State of Online Shoppers Study shows three-fourths of online shoppers rely on tracking numbers shared through email to get order updates and track their packages.
-Furthermore, a growing number of shoppers want to check delivery status via text-message alerts.
+Furthermore, a growing number of shoppers want to check delivery status via text message alerts.

 Stories of negative customer experiences spread far and wide